Pim Mulier: Bandy

 In 1891, Mulier, with the assistance of Charles Goodman Tebbutt, which he had met in 1883 in Ramsgate, introduced bandy (a combination of football and hockey played on ice) to the Netherlands.
 Bandy quickly became Mulier's favorite game, stating "Bandy is my favorite place to hang out because it is the fastest game in the world, faster than football, baseball or lacrosse, it is spicier than cricket, tennis or golf, so with the bandy agreement, our beloved game is near".
-After some correspondence back and forth it was the beginning of January of 1891.
+After some correspondence back and forth it was the beginning of January 1891.
 On 3 January, the Bury Fen Bandy Club took the boat from Harwich to the Netherlands.
 Tebbutt and Mulier wanted to play three demonstration competitions to introduce the Netherlands to bandy.
 To this end, they added Bandy to the skating clubs of Amsterdam and Haarlem and then recruit members who were willing to go through the schedule of both jobs.
 On 5 January, the first bandy competition in the Netherlands was held in Haarlem, which was thus also the first international bandy competition.
 The very first match of bandy in the Netherlands was then played, taking place under the watchful eye of a large audience on a frozen pond, where the Haarlem formation led by Mulier completely trashed Haarlem with a resounding 14–1 win.